I recently watched the documentary Hot Girls Wanted on Netflix, which is described as:

 I don't see where this applies to someone that's paid for their work, AND they are paid very well.
 The one woman stated that she made $25,000 in 3 months.
 That's $100,000 a year!
-They are also required to sign a release/contract as far as what they will be doing on camera - it is all clearly spelled out.
-They are also told that they'll be do this & this & this and if they want some extra money, they can do this or that, too.
+They are required to sign a release/contract as far as what they will be doing on camera - it is all clearly spelled out.
+They are also told that they'll be doing this & this & this and if they want some extra money, they can do this or that, too.
 No one is getting cheated out of anything and they all know what they're getting into.

 5 - I Refuse To Call Them "Girls"!

 To me, referring to a female as a "girl" implies that they are not an adult.
 These women are all over the age of 18 & are legal adults.
 Calling them "girls" is (mostly) a marketing tactic to imply that they are not yet adults.

 I have more, but this is my SFW website, so I'll keep those comments to myself